 Non-obvious perspectives on launching new products or services.

-Launching a new product or service in a fast-changing environment or new region or context will always be a high stakes enterprise and it too often doesn’t meet expectations that are set out.
-An effective go to market strategy goes beyond social media, Ad-campaigns and setting up a sales force.
-These are critical elements of your launch excellence approach but in order to increase your commercial success you should consider/rethink:
+Launching a new product or service in a fast-changing environment or new region or context will always be a high-stakes enterprise, and it too often doesn’t meet expectations set out.
+An effective go-to-market strategy goes beyond social media, Ad-campaigns, and setting up a sales force.
+These are critical elements of your launch excellence approach, but to increase your commercial success, you should consider/rethink:

 Customer segmentation & understanding

-Understanding what problem you’re solving and whom your solving for is half the battle.
+Understanding what problem you’re solving and whom you’rere solving for is half the battle.
 Customer segmentation is too often driven by purely demographic considerations that don’t take into account behavioral drivers.

 Having a solid understanding of who your patients/consumers are and what drives their behavior is key to developing solutions that are desirable from a customer perspective and that are financially viable.